Daggerpov/Robotics-Summative/README.md

 - I need to make the write-up file smaller, by including individual files for each chapter into the main write-up file
 - ask Sayf to make a little visualization of what the finished product of RavenScout would look like, as suggested by Hassan
+- change colours of either h3 or h2 to differentiate a little bit better in the CSS file for write-up